-Daria Kholodilina is the co-author of Georgia: A Guide to the Cradle of Wine as well as co-owner of the tour company, Trails & Wines.
+Daria Kholodilina is the co-author of Georgia: A Guide to the Cradle of Wine.
 Here she breaks down a number of lesser-known facts about the food and wine of this delicious country.
 See Part I for more.

 Red wine isn’t just Saperavi

 Easy to say and well-known, this inky-colored, full-bodied, fruity, berried grape, Saperavi is the most widely-planted red variety in Georgia.
 A hardy grape that’s a rarity in having naturally-red flesh (most red grapes are white inside), it’s such a stalwart of Georgian wine that it begs for winemakers to experiment with various styles of vinification whether it’s stainless steel, barrel, kvevri, or even a combination of several vessels.
 No matter how it’s made though, that boisterous, hearty soul of Saperavi always comes through.